suchja/statiq-website-example/input/guide/deployment/github-pages.md

 - `GitHubUsername`: The username to use for deployment.
 - `GitHubPassword`: The password to use for deployment.
 - `GitHubToken`: The token to use for deployment (configure either this _or_ username and password).
 If deploying from a GitHub Action (see below), you should use a [computed value](xref:metadata-values#computed-values) to get the value of "GITHUB_TOKEN" for this value: `=> Config.FromSetting<string>("GITHUB_TOKEN")`.
 - `GitHubBranch`: The branch to deploy to (defaults to `gh-pages` but you should change this to the configured GitHub Pages branch such as `main` or `master` for organization sites).
+Be aware that the generated site will be pushed into this branch!

 It's customary to set one or more of these settings as an environment variable in continuous integration environments (particularly secrets like the password).
 In these scenarios you can either